What is DACA(Deferred Action for Childhood Arrivals)?

 Applying for DACA

-• Mailing both forms to the USCIS along with the corresponding fees and money for biometrics
+• Mailing the above forms to the USCIS along with the corresponding fees and money for biometrics

 • Attending a biometrics appointment at your local USCIS Application Support Center